Yankees vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has recorded 49 hits with seven doubles, seven home runs and 25 walks.
+- Xander Bogaerts has collected 49 hits with seven doubles, seven home runs and 25 walks.
 He has driven in 19 runs with six stolen bases.

 Bogaerts Recent Games